yinso/testlet/README.md

                done(e);
             }
         });

+        it('this test case has a timeout specified', 50000, function(done) {
+          // note the second parameter is now a timeout in milliseconds.
+          // stuff goes here.
+        });
     });

 `describe` creates a test suite that can be used to group test cases, and `it` creates a test case that can be used to